 Based on the recommendations of this committee the final decision and allocation of beamtime are made by an internal panel headed by the Scientific Director of HZDR.

-After finishing the experiments and latest in the beginning of the next term (January or June respectively), a report has to be submitted via GATE.
+After finishing the experiments and latest in the beginning of the next term (normally in January or June respectively), a report has to be submitted via GATE.
 Missing reports for completed experiments exclude the renewed scheduling of beamtime.